 Affiliate links are included throughout.
-If you click a link and purchase a service, you pay a little less, and I make a small commission.
-This helps keep the site running and fuels my coffee addiction.
+If you click a link and purchase a service, you pay a little less, and we make a small commission.
+This helps keep the site running and fuels Kayla’s coffee addiction.

 No matter what kind of sex writer or smutlancer you are, at some point, you’re going to need to use different online services and products to build your business.

 The problem is that many mainstream (and large) companies aren’t friendly to those of us who openly talk about sex and sexuality.
-I’ve spent plenty of time frustrated because I’ve found what feels like the perfect company to do business with, only to find out that they perceive my brand of sex “pornographic” or “indecent.”
+We’ve spent plenty of time frustrated because we found what feels like the perfect company to do business with, only to find out that they perceive my brand of sex “pornographic” or “indecent.”

 This list is a living document: if you work with an online business that’s not on this list and want them to be included or if you are a sex-friendly business and want to be listed as a resource, fill out this form: